KyberNetwork/developer-portal/docs/api-feeburner.md

 ### Events

 ### `AssignBurnFees`
-Set the burn fees of a reserve
+For logging of fees assigned for burning for a reserve
 ___
 event __AssignBurnFees__(address reserve, uint burnFee)
 | Parameter | Type    | Description                        |